-The functional currency of the Company is determined based on the primary economic environment in which the entity operate.
-The financial statements are presented in New Taiwan Dollars, which is the Company's functional currency.
+The functional currency of each Group entities is determined based on the primary economic environment in which the entities operate.
+The consolidated financial statements are presented in New Taiwan Dollars, which is the Company's functional currency.
 All financial information presented in New Taiwan Dollars has been rounded to the nearest thousand.